Texas Instruments Launches Program to Put the Brakes on “Summer Slide”

 The Texas Instruments’ Solution

 On May 22, Texas Instruments (TI) announced a program to stop “summer slide.”
-As stated in a news release issued to announce the new program, “From now through September, TI’s STEM squad will visit school campuses across the country, offering project-based learning activities that make important STEM concepts relevant in real-world, meaningful ways.”
-In addition, TI will also host “virtual field trips” throughout the summer to offer even more students an opportunity to engage with STEM activities.
+As stated in a news release issued to announce the new program throughout the summer, TI’s STEM squad will be bringing STEM education to kids nationwide.
+In addition, TI will be hosting”virtual field trips” all summer long to offer additional students opportunities to engage in STEM activities.

 Peter Balyta, president of TI Education Technology emphasizes, “Learning doesn’t have to end when the last school bell rings.
 Summer is an ideal time for students to experiment with math, science and even basic engineering, without the added pressure of grades or tests.
 TI’s summer STEM activities were designed with fun in mind, knowing that during the summer break, we need to work even harder to keep students engaged with STEM.”